Judge Orelia E. Merchant

 Direct to: Chambers

-Memoranda of law in support of or in opposition to motions are limited to 25 pages, double spaced, and reply memoranda are limited to 10 pages, double spaced.
+Unless prior permission has been granted, memoranda of law in support of or in opposition to motions are limited to 25 pages, double spaced, and reply memoranda are limited to 10 pages, double spaced.
+These page limits are exclusive of tables of contents, tables of authorities, appendices, and attachments.
+Parties should use Times New Roman 12-point font and one-inch margins.

-Memoranda for motions for reconsideration limited to 10 pages.
+Memoranda for reconsideration motions are limited to 10 pages.

 Memoranda in support of or in opposition to motions for reconsideration, however, are limited to ten (10) pages.

-Memoranda of 10+ pages must include table of contents and table of authorities.
+Memoranda of at least 10 pages must include both a table of contents and table of authorities.

 Memoranda of 10 pages or more shall contain a table of contents and table of authorities.